 Nichiren Buddhists revere the Gohonzon as the embodiment of the Mystic Law – the ultimate truth of life and the universe.
 But don’t mistake it for an external deity or a magical charm; it’s a powerful tool that, when engaged with, helps you tap into your inherent Buddha nature – the enlightened wisdom and compassion that exist within us all.

-What is the Gohonzon in Nichiren Buddhism?
+What is the Gohonzon?

 What are the symbols and inscriptions on the Gohonzon?